-The Department of Electrical and Computer Engineering Technology offers courses leading to a Bachelor of Science in Electrical and Computer Engineering Technology.
+The Department of Electrical and Computer Engineering Technology (ECET) offers courses leading to a Bachelor of Science in Electrical and Computer Engineering Technology.
 Our hands-on program provides students with knowledge of the tools, applications, and implementations of engineering theories and practices.
-Electrical and Computer Engineering Technology education is based on a combination of classroom and laboratory instruction resulting in a knowledge which is more applied.
-Students acquire skills to build electrical and computer based systems, program devices and systems, design micro-based based systems, run engineering projects and much more.
+Electrical and Computer Engineering Technology education is based on a combination of theory based coursework and hands-on laboratory experiences.
+Students acquire skills to build electrical and computer based systems, program devices and systems, design micro-based systems, run engineering projects, and much more.

 Graduates with degrees in Electrical and Computer Engineering Technology, or Electrical Engineering Technologists, work in areas that deal with design, implementation, testing and manufacturing of engineering products; alternatively they can work in engineering operations, sales and technical services.
+Our ECET alumni survey shows positions in component design, test and evaluation, production engineering, development and design, distribution, and sales as well as field engineering, quality control, and information technology.